Shalako (film): Shooting

 The film was shot in Almería, Spain.
 Whilst scouting locations when planning to film in the United States, Lloyd had noticed that many Native Americans were overweight.
 He did not think they looked menacing enough.
 Simmons recruited a "war party" of lean and mean Romani people (gypsies), whom he trained to ride and act like war-bent Apaches.

-Simmons talked Connery into shaving off the droopy moustache which he had grown for the historic period.
+Simmons talked Connery into shaving off the droopy Snub Pollard moustache which he had grown for the historic period.
 The investors perhaps remembered Gregory Peck's moustache in The Gunfighter, which was believed to have discouraged some of the public from attending.
 They feared the same might happen with Shalako.

 Almería province was a favoured location for filming spaghetti Westerns.
 But, when Shalako was in production, Harry Saltzman's Second World War film, Play Dirty, set in North Africa, was being filmed on the same locations.
 One film crew had to wipe out the tyre tracks in the sand before filming the Old West, whilst the other had to pick up the horse droppings before shooting the Second World War battles.
 Once the gypsy Apaches, mounted on horseback, rode by mistake headlong into an attack on a Long Range Desert Group.

-Lloyd gathered a strong international cast, including Connery's former co-star Honor Blackman from Goldfinger, as well as Jack Hawkins, Stephen Boyd, Woody Strode, Peter van Eyck, Alexander Knox, Eric Sykes, and Don Barry.
-At this stage in his career Hawkins had lost his once-booming voice to throat cancer, his voice was dubbed by Charles Gray.

 Connery and Bardot got on well during filming and both enjoyed the experience of making the film.
+Dmytryk called Bardot a "conscientious worker" during the film.